New South Wales Government Architect: Peter Webber (1973–1974)

 When Geoffrey (Peter) Webber became Government Architect, the department was rearranged into six specialist sections; Schools, Health Buildings, Tertiary Education, Public Buildings, Special Projects and Services.
 The Special Projects section at this time was undertaking work at Taronga Park Zoo, Parliament House, Ryde Food School, the Art Gallery and Library of NSW.

 The Special Projects Section included a Historic Buildings Group and a Landscape Group.
 At this time the Government Architect's Office was one of the largest architectural offices in Australia with a staff of 800 spread between Head Office and six District Offices throughout the state.
 Webber left the Government Architect's Branch in 1974 to take up a position as full-time Commissioner in the New South Wales Planning and Environment Commission.

 Charles Weatherburn (1974–1978)

 Charles Weatherburn's career with the Government Architects Branch spanned almost 40 years.
 He joined the Department of Public Works in 1938 as an architect and up until the outbreak of World War II was involved in hospital design.
-Four years in the army was followed by service in Narrabri, three years as District Architect in Cootamundra, eight years as Architect-in-Charge of the drawing office, Research Architect, executive assistant to the Government Architect, Assistant Government Architect, and finally Government Architect in 1974.
+Four years in the army was followed by service in Narrabri, three years as District Architect in Cootamundra, eight years as Architect-in-Charge of the drawing office, Research Architect, executive assistant to the Government Architect, Assistant Government Architect, and finally as 18th Government Architect in 1974.

-Charles Weatherburn had a close involvement with the Opera House, and contributed to the successful completion of the project.
+Charles Weatherburn had a close involvement with the Sydney Opera House, and contributed to the successful completion of the project.
 Other major projects he was associated with include the Institute of Technology, Goodsell Building, Mckell Building at Rawson Place, Parliament House, Westmead Hospital and an ever-increasing and highly sophisticated schools and building program.